 One Parent Wants Full Custody

 When children are involved in divorce cases, it’s easy for tempers to get the best of both spouses.
-The parent who was the primary caregiver might worry that the other parent won’t be able to care for the children on their own if they get joint physical custody.
+The parent who was the primary caregiver might worry that the other parent won’t care for the children on their own if they get joint physical custody.
 And the parent who was not the primary caregiver might worry that they will be unable to have a meaningful relationship with the children.
-This can be compounded if one parent is going to be moving outside of the immediate area; there might be fights about whether the children will also move and how the nonresidential parent will handle visitation and overnights.
+This can be compounded if one parent will be moving outside of the immediate area; there might be fights about whether the children will also move and how the nonresidential parent will handle visitation and overnights.

 One or Both Spouses Feel a Sense of Failure

 When people get married, they usually plan on the relationship lasting a lifetime.
-When they decide, instead, to end the marriage through divorce cases, it’s natural that they both feel as though they have failed.
+Instead, when they decide to end the marriage through divorce cases, it’s natural that they both feel as though they have failed.
 This feeling of failure can cause resentment and disappointment to bubble over into the divorce proceedings, making them difficult and messy for all involved.
-Try to remember that the anger that you and your spouse might be feeling could be caused by the sense of failure, frustration, and sadness that the marriage didn’t last.
+Try to remember that the anger you and your spouse might be feeling could be caused by the sense of failure, frustration, and sadness that the marriage didn’t last.

 One Spouse Tells Lies During the Divorce Cases

-It’s not uncommon for one spouse, particularly if they are feeling betrayed or otherwise wronged, to want to hurt the other person.
+It’s not uncommon for one spouse, particularly if they feel betrayed or otherwise wronged, to want to hurt the other person.
 In some cases, this extends to telling lies through divorce cases during the process.
-This behavior tends to cause unnecessary drama and chaos, and it can also end up hurting the lying spouse’s case in the end.
+This behavior tends to cause unnecessary drama and chaos, and it can also hurt the lying spouse’s case in the end.

 One Spouse Is Left Friendless